guerilla-di/tracksperanto/CONTRIBUTING.md

 ### Development environment

-Tracksperanto is currently being developed on Ruby 1.9.3 but it should also work fine on 1.8.7.
+Tracksperanto is currently being developed on Ruby 2.0.0 but we maintain compatibility down to 1.8.7.
 What you will need is everything mentioned in the Gemfile plus Bundler.
 Development should be done agains the git checkout because the gem does not contain the test files (various example files in different formats that are used for verifying all the import and export modules).